ga4gh/vrs/docs/source/specification/terms_and_model/variation.rst

 **Computational definition**

-The *Variation* abstract class is the top-level object in the :ref:`VR Object Graph <vr-object-graph>` and represents the concept of a molecular state observation.
+The *Variation* abstract class is the top-level object in the :ref:`vr-schema-diagram` and represents the concept of a molecular state observation.
 The representation and types of molecular states are widely varied, and there are several :ref:`planned-variation` currently under consideration to capture this diversity.
 The primary Variation subclass defined by the VR |version| specification is the :ref:`Allele`, with the :ref:`text` subclass for capturing other Variations that are not yet covered.

 .. _allele: